Reactive oxygen species: Exogenous sources

-The formation of ROS can be stimulated by a variety of agents such as pollutants, heavy metals, tobacco, smoke, drugs, xenobiotics, microplastics, or radiation.
+The formation of ROS can be stimulated by a variety of agents such as pollutants, heavy metals, allergens, cigarette smoke, drugs, insecticides, ozone, pesticides, toxins, UV radiation.
 In plants, in addition to the action of dry abiotic factors, high temperature, interaction with other living beings can influence the production of ROS.

-Ionizing radiation can generate damaging intermediates through the interaction with water, a process termed radiolysis.
-Since water comprises 55–60% of the human body, the probability of radiolysis is quite high under the presence of ionizing radiation.
-In the process, water loses an electron and becomes highly reactive.
-Then through a three-step chain reaction, water is sequentially converted to hydroxyl radical (^{•}OH), hydrogen peroxide (H_{2}O_{2}), superoxide radical (^{•}O_{2}^{−}), and ultimately oxygen (O_{2}).

-The hydroxyl radical is extremely reactive and immediately removes electrons from any molecule in its path, turning that molecule into a free radical and thus propagating a chain reaction.
-However, hydrogen peroxide is actually more damaging to DNA than the hydroxyl radical, since the lower reactivity of hydrogen peroxide provides enough time for the molecule to travel into the nucleus of the cell, subsequently reacting with macromolecules such as DNA.
+In a process termed radiolysis, through the interaction of water and ionizing radiation, damaging intermediates can be generated.
+In the process, a water molecule gets excited and subsequently dissociates into a hydrogen (^{•}H) and a hydroxyl radical (^{•}OH), which both are highly reactive.
+The radicals may attack cells and molecules on the cell surface, and through a chain reaction dozens of molecules can be damaged by the homolysis of a single water molecule.

 In plants, the production of ROS occurs during events of abiotic stress that lead to a reduction or interruption of metabolic activity.
 For example, the increase in temperature, drought are factors that limit the availability of CO_{2} due to stomatal closure, increasing the production of ROS, such as O_{2}·- and ^{1}O_{2} in chloroplasts.
 The production of ^{1}O_{2} in chloroplasts can cause reprogramming of the expression of nucleus genes leading to chlorosis and programmed cell death.

 In cases of biotic stress, the generation of ROS occurs quickly and weakly initially and then becomes more solid and lasting.
 The first phase of ROS accumulation is associated with plant infection and is probably independent of the synthesis of new ROS-generating enzymes.
 However, the second phase of ROS accumulation is associated only with infection by non-virulent pathogens and is an induced response dependent on increased mRNA transcription encoding enzymes.